Wildsong/ol-react/README.md

 The command `npm start` will launch the test setup in a browser.

 I added --no-autoinstall option in package.json to prevent parcel from installing openlayers 4 while I am upgrading the source to ol5.
 This means (for now anyway) you need to run `npm install` before `npm start` to get the dependencies installed.

+### Publishing to npmjs.com

+This will publish the contents of the src/ folder as a new release.
+To install it, you'd do "npm install @map46/ol-react" I think. :-) That's what I'd like, anyway.

+    cd dist
+    npm publish

 ### Update git